 What is Marketing Intelligence?

 Marketing intelligence is everyday data that is relevant to the marketing efforts of an organization.
 Once collected, this data can be analyzed and used to make informed decisions regarding competitor behaviors, products, consumer trends, and market opportunities.

 Understanding Marketing Intelligence

-One of the most important aspects impacting an organization’s ability to stay ahead of the market is to have a comprehensive understanding of its competitors, the state of its industry, and the changing consumer landscape as a whole.
-With this information, marketers can evaluate their tactics and optimize future campaigns based on their own insights as well as those from across the entire industry.
+One of the most important aspects impacting an organization’s ability to stay ahead of the market is the ability to have a comprehensive understanding of its competitors, the state of its industry, and the changing consumer landscape as a whole.
+With this information, often known as marketing intelligence, marketers can evaluate their tactics and optimize future campaigns based on their own insights as well as those from across the entire industry.

 Let’s take a deeper look at what exactly marketing intelligence is and why marketers can’t afford to let it fall through the cracks:

 Marketing intelligence should act as the guiding light for your teams’ decisions.
 By collecting and analyzing contextual data about customer and industry trends and behaviors, marketers can gain a holistic understanding of what is and isn't working.
 This can give businesses an important advantage over competitors, educate them about their target audience, and evaluate insights into their various products.

 Marketing intelligence can also be applied to future goal setting.
 Setting clear goals beforehand can go a long way toward boosting the efficiency and scope of your marketing intelligence efforts.
 Moreover, clearly defining the role you want this information to play makes it easier to identify the right data to pull across the media mix.

 Consider determining the KPIs of your marketing intelligence to help illustrate whether or not your efforts are progressing toward your defined goals: